-UChicago Careers in Public and Social Service provides support for students interested in pursuing careers in non-profit, policy, government, and related public and social service sectors.
+UChicago Careers in Public and Social Service (UCIPSS) provides support for students interested in pursuing careers in non-profit, policy, government, and related public and social service sectors.
 UCIPSS provides programming available to all students in the College in the forms of one-on-one counseling, skill-building workshops, events, and treks.
 UCIPSS also supports three selective programs: UCIPSS Scholars for fourth years, the Philanthropy and Institutional Development trek for first through fourth years, and The UChicago Public Interest Program (UCPIP) for recent graduates of the College.

-Twice per week, UCIPSS sends list host e-mails that include relevant job, internship, and fellowship opportunities with upcoming deadlines as well as upcoming events to attend.
+Twice per week, UCIPSS sends listhost e-mails that include relevant job, internship, and fellowship opportunities with upcoming deadlines as well as upcoming events to attend.
 To sign up for the listhost, log in to your Chicago Career Connection (CCC) account.
 Under your Profile, click the Academic tab, then select UChicago Careers In (UCI) Program Sign-up (Undergraduates): UChicago Careers in Public and Social Service (UCIPSS).

-- Exploring long-term career paths and plans
+- An exploration of long-term career paths and plans

 Skill-building Workshops & Events